Are you worried you might have been exposed to the herpes virus?

 This makes PCR testing a good option if you’ve previously experienced herpes outbreaks but don’t have any visible symptoms when you choose to get tested.
 Using blood or spinal fluid, a testing lab can look for genes from HSV-1 and HSV-2 even without any physical symptoms.

 Each method of testing for herpes has advantages and disadvantages, from time and cost, to an increased possibility of false results.
 Often, people concerned about the virus use a range of herpes testing to get a more accurate, proven picture of whether or not they’re infected with HSV-1 or HSV-2.

-Since herpes is a lifelong infection that can’t be cured, it’s important to discuss testing options with your doctor and make sure you receive an accurate result.
-Your doctor will be able to tell you more about the best options for herpes testing based on your symptoms and situation.
+Since herpes is a lifelong infection that can’t be cured, it’s important to discuss testing options with your healthcare provider and make sure you receive an accurate result.
+Your healthcare provider will be able to tell you more about the best options for herpes testing based on your symptoms and situation.

-Typically, your doctor will carry out a physical exam before choosing the best testing method for you.
-As herpes symptoms tend to be worst during the initial outbreak of the virus, it’s best to talk to your doctor as soon as you start to experience symptoms.
+Typically, your healthcare provider will carry out a physical exam before choosing the best testing method for you.
+As herpes symptoms tend to be worst during the initial outbreak of the virus, it’s best to talk to your healthcare provider as soon as you start experiencing symptoms.